rsato1007/meal-planner-cli/DEVELOPMENT.md

 - Also consider doing a config file where the code reads it to allow some customization (think where to store files, whether to archive or delete old files, etc.)

+- also would like to build a file that holds current state for meal planner.
+Think for example, not needing to pass a flag everytime you want to add to Monday's meals or appetizers for Sunday dinner, etc.

 # Code Components to Consider
 ## Persistent Storage
 - Starting off, we need to ensure the data is persistent.
 I was thinking either .txt or .json file.